Reading and writing are timeless pursuits that improve the mind and don’t require any money — just a trip to the library and a little imagination.

 7. Allow children time to play.

 “There is no rush to read,” says Harwayne.
 Because of the pressure to get children to read younger and younger, kindergarten classrooms have become too serious, Shelley believes, and “some kids are not getting the time they need to play.”
 If we wait longer, reading will “come more naturally.”
-(For more on these ideas, see the Alliance for Childhood‘s report Crisis in the Kindergarten: A New Report on the Disappearance of Play.)
+(For more on these ideas, see the Alliance for Childhood’s work on restoring play.)

 8. Praise children for working hard.